Blute was the representative for Massachusetts’s 3rd congressional district and was a Republican. He served from 1993 to 1996.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Blute is shown as a purple triangle. (analysis methodology)
+Blute is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Blute sponsored bills primarily in these issue areas: